mailgun/documentation/source/api-email-validation.rst

 Pricing details for Mailgun's email validation service can be found on our `pricing page`_.

 Mailgun's email validation service is intended to validate email addresses submitted through forms like newsletters, online registrations and shopping carts.
-It is not intended to be used for bulk email list scrubbing and we reserve the right to disable your account if we see it being used as such.
+Refer to our `Acceptable Use Policy (AUP)`_ for more information about how to use the service appropriately.

 .. _pricing page: https://www.mailgun.com/pricing
+.. _Acceptable Use Policy (AUP): http://mailgun.com/aup

 Different email validation rates are given based on the API endpoint.
 Both the public and private